Writer: James L. White

 Publisher: BOOM!
 Studios

 Lincoln Greer is an extremely successful man.
 Not an easy trick for a black man in North Carolina.
 However, being very competent and a hard worker help in that.
 Unfortunately, heís also a failure as a father.
-In the midst of a number of things that take precedence over his family, namely his work and his love life, Lincís divorcee wife thrusts his estranged son upon him.
-Neither father nor son are particularly happy about the arrangement, but they make due and head out for a hunting trip in the wilds of the state.
-Unfortunately, Greer is knocked unconscious and his son disappears out in the woods.
-This begins issue #2 of Hunterís Moon, a complex mystery and psychological thriller.
+In the midst of a number of things that take precedence over his family, namely his work and love life, Lincís divorcee wife thrusts his estranged son upon him.
+Neither father nor son are particularly happy about the arrangement, but both make due and head out for a hunting trip in the wilds of the state.
+And so begins the new limited series from BOOM!, Hunterís Moon.

 If you liked this review, be sure to check out more of the authorís work at http://madbastard.hypersites.com

 Have your say at the Line of Fire Forum!